reteo/JMOD-Collection/ExMachina/README.md

   * Place the obsidian concrete block in front of the bedrock breaker.
   * When the bedrock breaker breaks the obsidian concrete, it will output bedrock dust.

-* Provide repairable crooks and hammers.
-* Allow RotaryCraft grinder and extractor to process sifter/centrifuge ore drops to the machines' native drops.

 As balancing is considered, new ideas will surface, but for now, these should allow a more integrated skyblock game with RotaryCraft.